govindarajanv/chef/cookbooks/db_server/README.md

-V2.2.4	-	Added template to set mysql repo in database node V2.3.4	-	Fixed the bug related to accessing of data bag item inside the recipe V2.3.5	-	Fixed another bug related to accessing of data bag item inside the recipe
+V2.2.4	-	Added template to set mysql repo in database node V2.3.4	-	Fixed the bug related to accessing of data bag item inside the recipe V2.3.5	-	Fixed another bug related to accessing of data bag item inside the recipe V2.3.6	-	decluttered default recipe by splitting the steps and executed bash resource independently